sqlity-net/dataplatform-devops-exercises/Module1-Exercise1/README.md

       |-|
       |![image](https://user-images.githubusercontent.com/298017/113527639-2b56c900-958c-11eb-8586-94cf8a334d04.png)|
       ||
-   1. If you see the message "Thank you for using tSQLt" you can contine with "Run the tests".
+   1. If you see the message "Thank you for using tSQLt" you can contine with "Run the tests" step.
 You might have to scroll up a little to see the message.
       ||
       |-|
       |![image](https://user-images.githubusercontent.com/298017/113521466-9c37ba00-9567-11eb-8589-98584fde83f1.png)|
       ||

       :warning: If you instead see several error messages as shown here, you need to prep the server. :warning:

+      :warning: Please continue to the next step ("Prepare your SQL Server instance for tSQLt") for instructions :warning:
       ||
       |-|
       |![image](https://user-images.githubusercontent.com/298017/113527947-23e3ef80-958d-11eb-8952-16772de07850.png)|